William Henry Ricketts Jervis

 In May 1804, barely a month later, Jervis was appointed to replace Captain Sir Edward Pellew aboard the Tonnant 80 in the Channel fleet and off Rochefort.
 Tragically, he lost his life on 26 January 1805 when the four-oared gig in which he and Captain Patrick Campbell of the Doris 36 had set off to attend Vice-Admiral Sir Charles Cotton aboard his flagship San Josef 112 capsized.
 Campbell survived by clinging to an oar, but Jervis died despite the valiant efforts of his coxswain who stayed with his captain until he could no longer save him.

-On 9 November 1793 Jervis married Elizabeth Jane Lambart, the daughter of the 6th Earl Cavan, by whom he had two daughters.
-An act of parliament dissolved the marriage in 1799 following her infidelity with a Captain Hargrave of the Lancashire Fencibles, whereupon Jervis was awarded a thousand guineas damages.
+On 9 November 1793 Jervis married Elizabeth Jane Lambart, the daughter of the 6th Earl Cavan, by whom he had two daughters, the second of whom, Henrietta Elizabeth Mary, married Captain Edmund Palmer of the Navy.
+An act of parliament dissolved Jervis’ marriage in 1799 following Elizabeth’s infidelity with a Captain Hargrave of the Lancashire Fencibles, whereupon Jervis was awarded a thousand guineas damages.
 His wife certainly bore an unfortunate reputation, for in 1792 she had won damages of four thousand guineas against a newspaper which had alleged that she had eloped with a footman.
-In 1802 Jervis had a son with Cecilia Jane Vinet of Fleetwood, Hampshire, who in time joined the navy to become Vice-Admiral William Henry Jervis.
+Following his divorce, Jervis had two sons with a French woman, Cecilia Jane Vinet, who was allegedly presented to him along with a horse by a member of King George III’s retinue on the occasion of the King’s visit to Hampshire.
+The eldest of the sons in time joined the navy to become Vice-Admiral William Henry Jervis.